Updated 30 October, 2025

 Sundanese is an abugida, ie. consonants carry an inherent vowel sound that is overridden, where needed, using vowel signs.
 See the table to the right for a brief overview of features for the modern Sundanese orthography.

-Other consonant clusters are indicated by a visible mark called pamaaeh.
-There are no stacked consonants or other conjuncts in modern Sundanese, however they were used in the Old Sundanese orthography. ❯ clusters
+In modern Sundanese writing, suppressed inherent vowels are indicated using either the vowel killer ᮪, a medial consonant diacritic, or a word-final consonant diacritic.
+There are no stacked consonants or other conjuncts in modern Sundanese, however they were used in the Old Sundanese orthography.

 This orthography is an abugida with one inherent vowel, pronounced a.